 The purpose of this module is to examine leadership and the innovations and issues in the field of contemporary human resource management (HRM).
 This second year module provides a specialist focus on how people are led, managed and developed in the global workplace.
 The key aims are to study the key theories, concepts and models that underpin positive leadership impact and to develop an understanding of the complex issues facing human resource (HR) specialists and line managers in meeting their responsibilities for selecting, deploying, training, appraising, rewarding, relating to, retaining and sometimes releasing human resources.

 Development of the HR function; Strategic HRM; Human resourcing: human resource planning, recruitment and selection; Human Resource Development: facilitating learning and talent management; Reward and performance management; The employment relationship: grievance & discipline, managing diversity, health & well-being, employee engagement; Integrating HRM: HR as a profession, HR in crisis, manager roles in HR practice; Globalisation and international HRM.
-Leadership/management development; Concepts of leadership How leaders impact on others, Emotional and social intelligence of leading, Building and motivating teams, Inclusivity and cross cultural leadership, Building resilience for leading change and transitions
+Leadership/management development and other aspects of Recruiting, Managing and Resourcing leaders.

 C- to C+

 C- to C+ (50-59%): Much of the relevant information and skills mostly accurately deployed.
 Adequate grasp of theoretical/conceptual/practical elements.
 Fair integration of theory/practice/information in the pursuit of the assessed work's objectives.
 Some evidence of the use of creative and reflective skills.